Chart Color Schemes

 Carnegie features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Carnegie's dwelling structures, as per the latest Census report, consisted of 31.1% houses and 68.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Melbourne metro had 47.8% houses and 52.1% other dwellings.
-Home ownership in Carnegie was at 26.5%, with mortgaged dwellings at 29.9% and rented ones at 43.6%.
-The median monthly mortgage repayment in the area was $2,025, below Melbourne metro's average of $2,396.
-Median weekly rent in Carnegie was $395, compared to Melbourne metro's $435.
-Nationally, Carnegie's mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+As per the latest Census evaluation in Carnegie, 31.1% of dwellings were houses, while 68.8% consisted of other types such as semi-detached properties, apartments, and 'other' dwellings.
+In comparison, Melbourne metropolitan area had 47.8% houses and 52.1% other dwellings.
+Home ownership in Carnegie was at 26.5%, with mortgaged dwellings at 29.9% and rented dwellings at 43.6%.
+The median monthly mortgage repayment in the area was $2,025, lower than Melbourne metro's average of $2,396.
+The median weekly rent figure in Carnegie was recorded at $395, compared to Melbourne metro's $435.
+Nationally, Carnegie's median monthly mortgage repayments were higher at $2,025 compared to the Australian average of $1,863, while median weekly rents were also higher at $395 compared to the national figure of $375.

 Frequently Asked Questions - Housing